azarg/unity-learnings/dots/performance-create-entity-vs-gameobject.md

 ### Entity with LocalTransform:

 Comparing simplest Entity with simplest GameObject is not apples to apples, because creating the simplest GameObject also creates a Transform component.
 Whereas the simplest Entity does create a LocalTransform (entities equivalent of Transform) component.
-Therefore, next test creates entities with LocalTransform for more fair comparison with GameObjects
+Therefore, the next test creates entities with LocalTransform for more fair comparison with GameObjects

 ```csharp
 public void OnUpdate(ref SystemState state) {